saucelabs/sauce-docs/docs/basics/sso/setting-up-sso.md

 Organization admins can [assign users to other teams](/basics/acct-team-mgmt/assigning-removing-users-teams).

-## Not supported features
+## Unsupported features

 The following SSO-related features are currently not supported:

 - SCIM (System for Cross-domain Identity Management)
 - SLO (Single Logout)
 - a staging environment for pre-integration testing of SSO
-- integration with multiple identity provider in a single Sauce Labs organization
+- integration with multiple identity providers in a single Sauce Labs organization